PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 }
 ```

-No we'll commit and push our changes thus far to our GitHub repository:
+Now we'll commit and push our changes thus far to our GitHub repository:

 ```sh
 $ cd micro